usrrname/hit-counter/README.md

 ```

 `pnpm start:client` to view component variants
-`pnpm start:server` to start the server :construction:
+`pnpm start:server` to start the server

 ## 📖 Usage